 The Ballarat City IWMP brings together water cycle planning, collaborative partnerships and a shared community vision to guide investment.
 It demonstrates how a greener and more prosperous water future’ can be achieved at a city scale and represents a prototype for other urban areas and regional cities.

-Jackie Bowe, Communications & Engagement Coordinator, Wannon Water
+Jackie Bowe, Integrated Water Managment Coordinator, Wannon Water

 Infrastructure Project Innovation Award, Warrnambool Roof Water Harvesting Project – Wannon Water

 The Warrnambool Roof Water Harvesting Project is a leading example of integrated water management.
 The project creates a new water catchment by capturing water from roofs that would otherwise be lost in run-off, supporting more liveable and sustainable cities.
 Wannon Water's innovative project is a first in Australia.

 Student Water Prize Quantifying Wastewater Dewaterability for Improved Water Recycling

 Sam has undertaken a Ph.D. in Chemical Engineering at the University of Melbourne.
 He has investigated the dewaterability of biofouling in filtration processes, which led to the first quantitative correlation between the extent of digestion and filterability.
 He has also shown that compressibility is the cause of rapid transmembrane increases in membrane bioreactors.

 Awards winners not available to present due to international/ interstate travel: